Attention Seeking Behavior in Relationship : Examples & How to Stop

 3. Compliments are a must

-Among the attention-seeking symptoms, you’ll find that the individual will fish for compliments relentlessly.
+Among the attention-seeking symptoms and negative attention seeking behaviors, you’ll find that the individual will fish for compliments relentlessly.
 These people will work tirelessly on their appearance yet comment on how poor they look so that you’ll come back with a rebuttal.

 4. And yet they brag

-Superiority is crucial to these people; being the center of attention and showing off help show those in the social circle the level of greatness.
+Superiority is crucial to these people; being the center of attention and showing off helps show those in the social circle the level of greatness.

 5. Absent